Like most hiking blogs, Down The Trail began as a self-indulgent place to chronicle my adventures.

 About Me (Jamie Compos)

 I was born in 1980 and raised in Allentown Pennsylvania, in what’s called the Lehigh Valley on the east side of the state.
 It’s quite a metropolitan area, similar to the culture of New Jersey with a classic northeasterner, New Yorker attitude.

 My formal education ended with high school and a single semester of college.
 Ever since I was a teen I knew I wanted to ride a bicycle across the United States and hike the Appalachian Trail.
 I set out to do these things in my early twenties and basically never looked back.

 In 2008 I took a seasonal job at the South Rim of Grand Canyon National Park.
 I fell in love with the place and have more or less made it my home ever since then.

-My work career has primarily been in food service.
-I spent some time working as a tour guide as well, but the flexibility of the restaurant industry has allowed me take time off over the years to make these adventures happen.
+My work career has primarily been in food service, but I’ve spent some time working as a tour guide too.
+The flexibility of the restaurant industry has allowed me take time off over the years to make these adventures happen.
 I’ve done it by working hard between trips and living by simple means to save money.
 A great deal of stress is removed from life by owning less “things.”

 These endeavors may tend to strike you as “running away from something,” and to an extent that’s true.
 I’ve been running from settings that make me an unhappy person, and unfortunately those settings include much of modern American society.

 I hate to be a pessimist but let’s face it, the world can be a messed up place these days!
 I much prefer my happy place, in the Parks and on the trails.

 Don’t take me for some wacko-drifter-outcast though, I’m a completely normal and pleasant person that can “fit in” to the rat race (At least that’s what my friends tell me).
 I like to think of myself as an individual bitten by a weaker strain of the bug that got Christopher McCandless.